 1989 Outstanding Contributions in a Selected Area of Research

-John W. Severinghaus, MD will receive the 17th AACC Award for Outstanding Contributions to Clinical Chemistry in a Selected Area of Research.
+John W. Severinghaus, MD will receive the 17th the Association for Diagnostics & Laboratory Medicine (formerly AACC) Award for Outstanding Contributions to Clinical Chemistry in a Selected Area of Research.
 The award is sponsored by Roche Diagnostic Systems.

 Dr. Severinghaus was born in Madison, WI, where his father was professor of medicine and physiological chemistry, a noted endocrinologist, and Roosevelt’s first Good Will Ambassador.
 After studying physics at Haverford College, Severinghaus designed radar test equipment at the Radiation Laboratory of MIT during World War II.
 He then entered the University of Wisconsin Medical School, where he began research on myocardial injury.
 After two years, he transferred to Columbia University College of Physicians & Surgeons in New York, completing the M.D. program in 1949.
 In his senior year, stimulated by discoveries of Stanley Sarnoff, he developed an electrophrenic respirator and constructed six of them for various anesthesia departments, winning the Borden Award.